 We discovered a new malware, which we named “OpcJacker” (due to its opcode configuration design and its cryptocurrency hijacking ability), that has been distributed in the wild since the second half of 2022.
-OpcJacker is an interesting piece of malware, since its configuration file uses a custom file format to define the stealer’s behavior.
+OpcJacker is an interesting piece of malware, since its configuration file uses a custom file format to define the stealer’s behaviour.
 Specifically, the format resembles custom virtual machine code, where numeric hexadecimal identifiers present in the configuration file make the stealer run desired functions.
-The purpose of using such a design is likely to make understanding and analyzing the malware’s code flow more difficult for researchers.
+The purpose of using such a design is likely to make understanding and analysing the malware’s code flow more difficult for researchers.

 OpcJacker’s main functions include keylogging, taking screenshots, stealing sensitive data from browsers, loading additional modules, and replacing cryptocurrency addresses in the clipboard for hijacking purposes.

 We’ve observed OpcJacker being distributed via different campaigns that involve the malware being disguised as cryptocurrency-related applications and other legitimate software, which the threat actors distribute through fake websites.
 In the latest (February 2023) campaign involving OpcJacker, the infection chain began with malvertisements that were geofenced to users in Iran.
 The malvertisements were disguised as a legitimate VPN service that tricked its victims into downloading an archive file containing OpcJacker.